binyaminzr/aws-server-side/README.md

         $ npm install

-2. Start the development server:
+3. Start the development server:

-        $ npm start
+        $ node server.js

-3. Open http://127.0.0.1:3000/ in a web browser to view your application.
+4. Open http://127.0.0.1:3000/ in a web browser to view your service.

 What Do I Do Next?
 ------------------

-Once you have a virtual environment running, you can start making changes to the sample Node.js web application.
-We suggest making a small change to /public/index.html first, so you can see how changes pushed to your project's repository are automatically picked up by your project pipeline and deployed to the Amazon EC2 instance.
+Once you have a virtual environment running, you can start making changes to the sample Express web service.
+We suggest making a small change to server.js first, so you can see how changes pushed to your project's repository are automatically picked up by your project pipeline and deployed to the Amazon EC2 instance.
 (You can watch the progress on your project dashboard.)
 Once you've seen how that works, start developing your own code, and have fun!